francoism90/dotfiles/README.md

 ### Brave

-Depending on your hardware, you may want to enable VA-API and/or Vulkan flags in `.var/app/com.brave.Browser/config /brave-flags.conf`.
-The given example, forces the usage of VA-API, but it can be unstable.
+Depending on your hardware, you may want to enable VA-API and/or Vulkan flags in `~/.var/app/com.brave.Browser/config /brave-flags.conf`.
+The given example, forces the usage of VA-API, but it can be unstable and may need to be adjusted for your GPU-vendor.

 See the following resources for details:
 - <https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/gpu/vaapi.md#vaapi-on-linux>